MarkLee7925/Bank-Marketing-Classification/README.md

 # Bank-Marketing-Classification

 This classification project utilized several Machine Learning models to determine if a bank client has subscribed to a term deposit.
-The data used represents the results of a telemarketing campaign conducted by a Portuguese banking institiution.
+The data used represents the results of a telemarketing campaign conducted by a Portuguese banking institution.
 Each model was optimized and tuned to achieve the best possible scores.

 ## Dataset: